jlaumon/blog/content/post/d3d12-resource-states.md

 Under some conditions, subresources in the `COMMON` state can **implicitly transition** (ie. be **promoted**) to a different state, based on how they're used.
 The inverse can also happen, where subresources in a different state than `COMMON` can **decay** back to `COMMON` automatically.

 Buffers and Textures work in pretty different ways in that regard, so I'm going to treat them separately for clarity.
-I'm also going to ignore “simultaneous-access textures”, because why would you use them.
+I'm also going to ignore “Simultaneous-Access Textures”, because why would you use them.

 ### Buffers